-CALENDAR\SECONDS(DURATION("1h")) 3600

-DURATION

 '''

-DURATION(Text)
+• CALENDAR_SECONDS(DURATION("1h")) → 3600

 '''

+DURATION DURATION(Text)

 Converts a text representation of a calendar duration to a number.
-The format is provided by JIRA - the text may be several numbers, each number followed by a symbol to specify the time unit: w for weeks, d for days, d for hours and d for minutes.
+The format is provided by JIRA - the text may be several numbers, each number followed by a symbol to specify the time unit: w for weeks, d for days, h for hours and m for minutes.